alexgalletti/sublime-ftp-plugin/readme.markdown

 - Save new server config in actual config directory

 ## Todo
+- Prevent uploading of a file that is already uploading (quick double save fix)
 - Status while connecting/peforming operations
 - Verify config file settings
 - Disallow certain operations on root folder, such as rename, delete, etc.